AuthorCarpentry/authorcarpentry.github.io/README.md

 ## Topics covered in Author Carpentry

-* Scientific writing in useful, powerful, and open mark-up languages such as LaTeX, XML, and Markdown
+* Scientific writing in useful, powerful, and open mark-up languages such as LaTeX and Markdown
 * Formulating and managing citation data, publication lists, and bibliographies in open formats such as BiBTeX, JSON, XML and using open source reference management tools such as JabRef and Zotero
 * Transforming metadata documenting research outputs into open plain text formats for easy reuse in research information systems in support of funder compliance mandates and institutional reporting
 * Establishing scholarly identity with ORCiD and managing reputation with ORCiD-enabled scholarly sharing platforms such as [ScienceOpen](https://www.scienceopen.com)